Benefits of salary sacrifice

 - Reduces the impact on the environment, helping to improve air quality

-- Drivers gain exemption in many clear air zones and ultra-low emission zones
+- Drivers gain exemption in many clean air zones and ultra-low emission zones

-- Access to the latest innovative in car and battery technology increasing vehicle range
+- Access to the latest innovative in-car and battery technology

 So, in reducing the employees' salaries, in return for other benefits, would allow the employer to pay less in NICs.
 The savings for an employer can be considerably large if the scheme is adopted by a high number of employees throughout the business.
 Employees will also be financially better off as they pay less tax and NIC on their salaries while getting to enjoy a brand-new vehicle that would have cost significantly more through personal or business contract hire.